Amicus/end-dash/docs/scoping.md

 </div>
 ```

-We scope down into user and then, via the data-scope property, scope back to the root level object
+Scopes down into the user object and then, via the data-scope property, scopes back to the root object
 (the object literal with propery 'user').

-Normal UNIX path shorthand apply: `..` to move back up a scope level, `/` to seperate scope levels,
+Normal UNIX path shorthands apply: `..` to move back up a scope level, `/` to seperate scope levels,
 `.` for the current scope'.